 It is very important that the survey map numbering be continuous throughout the course of a project.
-If a project is expanded surveyors must determine what the last survey map number assigned was and continue numbering the new or expanded section from there.
-Survey map numbers cannot be used more than once within a project.
+If an APE is expanded or the project route shifts surveyors must determine what the last survey map number assigned was and continue numbering the new or expanded section from there.
+Survey map numbers cannot be used more than once within a PIN #.

-Example: A project with overlapping boundaries in Turner and Buckfield was surveyed in 2002, 2005, 2009.
+Example: The Turner/Buckfield project was surveyed in 2002, 2005, 2009.
 The surveyors each started their segment with # 1.
 This is not possible anymore.
-If 25 properties were surveyed in 2002 than the next section must start with # 26.
+If 25 properties were surveyed in 2002 than next section would start with # 26.